 1. Absence of insulation in the outer walls of brick houses.
 The R value of standard brick wall is considered R-8 compare to latest houses build with R-22 walls.
-It’s interesting that houses here were built in such a way that only every fifth row of bricks was turned across, and not more often, as usually catches the eye in the brickwork pattern in Europe.
-The reason for the 5th row is that since the 50’s, narrow block was used instead of two bricks inside the building, and even for these blocks a cheaper mortar was used compare to mortar used for outer walls
+You will have to add insulation from inside house for all exterior walls or do new stucco outside with extra R 10 insulation.
+In practice most of brick house are not 100% brick they used block inside which considered to have holes and better R value.
+Houses here were built in such a way that only every fifth row of bricks was turned across, and not more often, as usually catches the eye in the brickwork pattern in Europe ( every second or third brick was rotated) .
+The reason for the 5th row is that since the 50’s, narrow block was used instead of two bricks inside the building, and even for these blocks a different mortar was used compare to mortar used for outer walls.

-- Poor insulation in the attic and no vapor barrier.
+2. Poor insulation in the attic and no vapor barrier.
 Today, after putting insulation into a house, just before the finish coat, they have a vapor barrier layer (foil or polyethylene).
 That is, the whole house is in a “plastic bag”, which creates certain problems with the humidity and work of wood fireplaces, and also disrupts the operation of any air-circulation systems, such as fans and hot-water heater hoods.
-Theoretically, 3 layers of oil paint serve as a vapor barrier in the old houses, but starting from 2016 oil paint is prohibited for sale and it getting hard to find it.3.
-Use of asbestos in the insulation of heating pipes and hot water pipes.4.
-Heating systems with low efficiency that are expensive to operate.
-These include both electric and diesel heating, which is still found in Toronto homes.
+Theoretically, 3 layers of oil paint serve as a vapor barrier in the old houses, but starting from 2016 oil paint is prohibited for sale and it getting hard to find it.

 1. Size and material of the incoming water supply pipe!